FAQs for Veterans

 Yes, tutorial assistance is available if you’re receiving VA educational assistance at the half-time or higher rate and have a deficiency in a subject that makes tutoring necessary.
 You can be reimbursed up to $100 per month up to a maximum of $1200.

 To apply for tutorial assistance you must complete VA Form 22-1990t, which can be found here.
 Your school certifying official and tutor must sign the form.

-When the form is complete, please mail it to the VA Regional Processing Office that serves the state in which your school is located.
-Contact information can be found here.
+When the form is complete, please mail it to the VA Regional Processing Office that serves the state in which your school is located, as indicated on page 2 of the form.